phone_icon

 • Amalfi Town

-Amalfi Town is a jewel of a picturesque seaside resort that has an ideal climate, breathtaking views and unique natural beauties plus the most vibrant, typical Italian atmosphere.
-It is a graceful place with its cluster of white buildings which amble up the hillside from the water rather than clinging vertically to it like the other towns in the area, making it a bit easier to walk around.
-The city starts at the water`s edge with a pretty promenade along the Mediterranean and a marina full of colorful boats and their international flags.
+Amalfi Town is a jewel of a seaside resort that has an ideal climate, breathtaking views and unique natural beauty, plus the most vibrant, typical Italian atmosphere.
+Its cluster of white buildings amble up the hillside from the water rather than clinging vertically to it like the other towns in the area, making it a bit easier to walk around.
+The city starts at the water's edge with a pretty promenade along the Mediterranean and a marina full of colorful boats.
 The focal point of the historic center is the Piazza del Duomo, in front of the striking cathedral.
-The piazza is clustered with sidewalk cafes and elegant shops, sixty steps lead to the church with its the Byzantine style structure that bears Moorish-influenced arches and decoration.
+The piazza offers sidewalk cafes and elegant shops.

-Visit and explore the Emerald Grotto is one of Amalfi's natural wonders, at Cape Conca as well as the Convento di San Francesco and so much more.
+Visit and explore the Piazza del Duomo and the cathedral, the Emerald Grotto at Cape Conca as well as the Convento di San Francesco and so much more.

 • Sorrento